forestgrape/coronavirus/index.md

 ### Observe
-Observe your body, write down the observations and if possible measure.<br>
+Observe the body, write down the observations and if possible measure.<br>
 The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
 In my case - South East Switzerland, a day hike away from Northern-Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.

 * Sars-CoV-2 can infect most locations in the respiratory tract except the vocal folds and the trachea.
 So all respiratory symptoms except a hoarse voice can indicate a SARS-CoV-2 infection.